-Although the terms mortality, hazard rate, incidence (rate), and incidence density all involve the same concepts, those that involve continuous functions and mathematical limits, and conversion of incidence functions to cumulative incidence rates, make many epidemiologists uncomfortable.
-Some of this has to do with the role of integrals and derivatives in the definition of these quantities, and in tasks such as converting an injury rate of say 0.095 percutaneous injuries per intern-month into a 12-month cumulative incidence or risk.
-Indeed, few textbooks present, and fewer still fully explain, the "exponential' formula linking incidence and risk.
-Increased understanding of this link is all the more critical nowadays, as the familiar Kaplan-Meier estimate of a cumulative incidence proportion or risk is gradually being being replaced by the Nelson-Aalen one, and as investigators use parametric statistical models to calculate profile-specific x-year risks, risk differences, and numbers needed to treat, and to test proportional hazards via log[survival] plots.

-We use actual force of mortality (hazard function, incidence density) functions to illustrate how x-year risks are calculated from them.
-We revisit an early definition of the force of mortality - a term coined by an actuary colleague of William Farr - and describe how he viewed of a person-year.
-We take advantage of his conceptualization, and a probability of a specific realization of a Poisson random variate, to de-mystify the formula linking an incidence function and risk.
+Although the terms mortality, hazard rate, incidence (rate), and incidence density involve the same concepts, those that involve continuous functions and mathematical limits, make many epidemiologists uncomfortable.
+Few textbooks present, and fewer still fully explain, the "exponential" formula linking incidence and risk.
+Better understanding of this link, and its underpinnings, is all the more critical today, as the familiar Kaplan-Meier estimate of a cumulative incidence proportion or risk is gradually being being replaced by the Nelson-Aalen one, and as investigators use parametric statistical models to calculate profile-specific x-year risks, risk differences, and numbers needed to treat, and to test proportional hazards via log[survival] plots.
+In part I, we illustrated the concepts common to the force of mortality, the hazard function, and incidence density functions We revisited the 1832 definition of the force of mortality and how a person-year was conceptualized, and used a striking 2010 graph to re-emphasize the centrality of time.
+With part I as orientation, we now extend the 1832 conceptualization, and use the probability of a specific realization of a Poisson random variate, to de-mystify the formula linking an incidence function and risk.
 We suggest ways to reduce confusion caused by variations in terminology.

-0 Introduction and outline
+1 Introduction and outline

-Although the terms mortality, hazard rate, incidence (rate), and incidence density all involve the same concepts, those that involve a mathematical limit (derivative) or integral make many epidemiologists uncomfortable.
+The terms mortality, hazard rate, incidence (rate), and incidence density all involve the same concepts, but those that involve a mathematical limit (derivative) or integral make many epidemiologists uncomfortable.
 Indeed, although epidemiologists are comfortable with the concept of full-time equivalents in measuring staff sizes, this comfort level does not always extend to the concept of an intern-month or intern-year, or to converting an incidence function to a cumulative incidence proportion or risk.
 As a result, epidemiologists may be unsure as to how to turn an injury rate of say 0.095 needle-stick injuries per intern-month into a 12-month cumulative incidence or risk, and of what assumptions are involved.
 Indeed, few textbooks present, and fewer still explain, the formula linking incidence and risk.

-Increased understanding of this links is all the more critical nowadays, as the familiar Kaplan-Meier estimate of risk is gradually being being replaced by the Nelson-Aalen one, and as investigators use non-parametric and parametric statistical models to calculate profile-specific x-year risks (Schröder 2009), risk differences, and numbers needed to treat (Ridker, 2008).
+Better understanding of this link is all the more critical nowadays, as the familiar Kaplan-Meier estimate of risk is gradually being being replaced by the Nelson-Aalen one, and as investigators use non-parametric and parametric statistical models to calculate profile-specific x-year risks (Schröder 2009), risk differences, and numbers needed to treat (Ridker, 2008).